 Continuing its existence gingerly, then putting on steam, the high court began to shape its own functionality and its affect and effect on every aspect of American life.
 Kicking off with the very concept of judicial review in Marbury v.
 Madison, the Court has variously held: slavery is A-O-K (Dred Scott); separate but equal is too (Plessy); women cannot and should not vote (Minor v.
 Happerset); child-labor is not so bad (Hammer v.
 Dagenhart); minimum wage laws are illegal (Adkins v.
 Childrens Hospital); Japanese internment is just fine (Korematsu); forced sterilization of the “feeble” is permissable (Buck v.
 Bell), but, the state can also outlaw contraception (Poe v.
 Ullman); “homosexual conduct” is patently illegal (Hardwick).
 And that’s just a smattering of “justice” from the justices.

 Thankfully, most of the above cases have been overturned with the advent of civilization and the slow recognition that the founders’ original plan for the nation was not simply building a workshop for the personal enrichment of a few lucky old white men.
 With decisions like Brown v.
 Board, Miranda v.
 Arizona, Roe v.
 Wade and Obergefell v.
 Hodges came the concept that, like Pete Seeger says, “this land was made for you and me . . . .”
-Need I remind anyone, it took 178 years for a black man to be seated on that bench, 192 years before a woman was permitted to don that particular robe.
+Need I remind anyone, it took 178 years for a black man to be seated on that bench, and 192 years before a woman was permitted to don that particular robe.
 A great deal of awful precedent was set aside under the leadership of the former Republican Governor of California, one Chief Justice Earl Warren, who many GOP-grandads still breathing dismiss as a “traitor.”

 And all that informed progress, most occurring since the threat of “court-packing” caused a course-correction in 1937, could be dashed on the jagged rocks of a 6-3, Federalist Society wet-dream SCOTUS under Justices Blue-Eyes, Beach Week and Catholic-PTA-Mom.
 The worst of it is the blatant hypocrisy attendant to the most brazen exercise of raw power via two sets of rules in modern memory.
 We shouldn’t even be having a conversation about a nominee while a thousand Americans per day drop dead two weeks before the election.
 But such is the lust for lasting supremacy.